Honduran Coffee: Brands and Buying Guide

 Honduran coffee now measures up to that of its more well-known Central American neighbors.
 Specialty coffee in Honduras is widely appealing thanks to mild, sweet, and clean flavors, with notes of chocolate, nuts, and tropical fruit.

 Sounds appealing?
-Give Honduran coffee a try, starting with our favorite this year, the Catuai & Bourbon from Spirit Animal Coffee.
+Give Honduran coffee a try, starting with our top picks from Coffee Bros.

 Honduras exported 4,173,000 sacks of coffee in 2014, which amounted to about 4% of the world’s supply and made them the 7th largest coffee exporter.
 However, hurricanes and other erratic weather have affected coffee production in many growing regions (4).